project-repo/cagebreak/README.md

 Cagebreak is managed by project-repo.

+Consider project-repo as a single benevolent dictator for life that happens to occupy at least two brains.

 Project-repo is a pseudonym of at least two individuals acting as benevolent dictators for the project by the others mutual consent.

 The individuals comprising project-repo are not otherwise associated by payment from any organisation or grant.

-For all intents and purposes consider project-repo as a single benevolent dictator for life that happens to occupy at least two brains.
+### Governance Issues

+Use [SECURITY.md](SECURITY.md) to contact project-repo.

 ### Roles